 3. Air Conditioner Smells Musty

-People who contact us regarding this problem frequently report their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also called dirty sock syndrome, this smell is typically linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
-Excess water can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you need heating at night and during the morning before switching to cooling later on.
+People who call us about this situation frequently mention their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also referred to as dirty sock syndrome, this smell is usually caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Moisture can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in locations where you use heating at night and during the morning before switching to cooling later on.

 How to Solve It

-Mycotoxins are hazardous to your wellness.
-That’s why you should have a professional like Booneville Heating & Cooling examine your air conditioner and ductwork and clean it when needed.
+Mycotoxins are hazardous to your well-being.
+That’s why we recommend having a specialist like Booneville Heating & Cooling examine your air conditioner and ductwork and clean it when recommended.

-Our Pros Can Take Care of Unpleasant Air Conditioner Smells Rapidly
+Our Professionals Can Take Care of Weird Air Conditioner Smells Quickly

-You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your smelly air conditioner, give us a call at 662-269-8716.
-We’ll diagnose the problem quickly and take care of it at a competitive.
+You deserve to be comfy in your residence and shouldn’t have an air conditioner that smells bad.
+When you need relief from your noxious air conditioner, give us a call at 662-269-8716.
+We’ll figure out the trouble quickly and take care of it at a fair price.